haberdashPI/vscode-master-key/notes.md

 - setting up wdio:
   - some basic motion tests work
-    - but: typing is flaky, it doesn't always work trying to implement something that review the status bar to verify that the key was really pressed
+    - but: typing is flaky, it doesn't always work implementing function that reviews the status bar to verify that the key was really pressed

 - debugging existing tests: